WiDS-Team-24/WiDS-Kaggle-Competition/README.md

 ---

 ## **🖼️ Impact Narrative**

-**Answer the relevant questions below based on your competition:**

 **WiDS challenge:**

-**1. What brain activity patterns are associated with ADHD; are they different between males and females, and, if so, how?
+**1. What brain activity patterns are associated with ADHD; are they different between males and females, and, if so, how?**
-**
 * Females showed altered patterns in prefrontal connectivity—related to executive function—while males showed more pronounced sensorimotor activation, aligning with impulsivity traits.
 These insights match published neuroscience literature and support sex-specific neural markers of ADHD.

-**3. How could your work help contribute to ADHD research and/or clinical care?
+**3. How could your work help contribute to ADHD research and/or clinical care?**
-**
 * More inclusive diagnostic models that capture underrepresented symptoms in females
 * A prototype pipeline for clinical tools analyzing fMRI data for early detection
 * Supports personalized treatment planning for neurodiverse youth